libvirt/libvirt-ci/guests/lcitool/README.rst

 Since hosts may come from a public cloud environment, we don't execute all the Ansible tasks which set up the VM environment by default because some of the tasks could render such hosts unusable.
-However, for hosts that were installed as local VMs, we do recommend adding ``fully_managed=True`` as an inventory variable to each of these hosts as it is safe to run all the Ansible tasks in this case (see the example inventory below).
+However, for hosts that are going to be installed as local VMs, we do recommend adding ``fully_managed=True`` as an inventory variable because it is safe to run all the Ansible tasks in this case.

 An example of a simple INI inventory: